hiranrajasuriya/hiranrajasuriya.github.io/_pages/simulations.md

 For more details: <a href = 'https://drive.google.com/file/d/1GRp5eKdRQ7RfSJI6jinCFlwDzy3G_77w/view?usp=sharing'>Report</a>

 ## Optimum and Adaptive Filters for Biosignal Processing
 Conventional FIR and IIR filters are designed based on limited information on temporal and spectral characteristics of the signal.
-Moreover, one might say that they are ad-hoc filters as trial-and-error method is used to determine the filter specifications.
+Moreover, one might say that they are ad-hoc filters as trial-and-error method is sometimes used to determine the filter specifications.

 On the other hand, optimum filters such as the Wiener filter could be employed for a given time series by considering the statistical characteristics of the signal and noise, under the following assumptions.
 * Signal and noise processes are independent